-In the Launch Instances section, select VPC.

-In the Subnet: field, select the 10.0.1.0/24 subnet for attaching the instance to and click Continue.
+- 6 In the Launch Instances section, select VPC. - In the Subnet: field, select the 10.0.1.0/24 subnet for attaching the instance to and click Continue.
 The Advanced Instance Options page opens.

-In the IP Address: field, enter 10.0.1.20 and press Continue.
-The Add Tags page appears.
+In the IP Address: field, enter 10.0.1.20 and click Continue.
+The Storage Device Configuration page opens.